Contacts and exercise?

 While contact lenses can be liberating, it is important to consider the responsibility that comes with them.
 First and foremost, diligence is the key to healthy and happy eyes.
 Practicing good hygiene by cleaning your contacts daily can help you avoid dry eyes, irritation, and heightened risk of eye infection.
 Taking your contacts out at night, replacing your contacts when it is recommended, and following tips from your health care provider can also help keep you in the clear.

-To learn more about eye care, Columbia students can make an appointment through Open Communicator or by calling Primary Care Medical Services at x4-2284.
+To learn more about eye care, Columbia students can make an appointment Medical Services (Morningside) or the Student Health Service (CUMC).
 So if your eyes are feeling as dry and red as a desert, don't worry – an oasis is in sight!